szymsza/att-hackathon/README.md

 - temperature_setting - settings on when to start heating/AC
 - sunlight_data - data from Arduino about sunlight amount ✔
 - opening_settings - settings on when to close/open the door (based on sunlight, time, chickenout)
-- opening_fails - data about door failing to close/open
-- chicken_entries - entries of chicken entering/leaving the house
+- chicken_entries - entries of chicken entering/leaving the house ✔
-- chicken_counts - current number of chicken in the house
+- chicken_counts - current number of chicken in the house ✔
 - predator_data - info about predator breaches

 # API